simonra/config/WindowsPowerShell/README.md

 ```
 For your personal setup you'll usually want to go with the location described as `CurrentUserCurrentHost`

+# Modules

+Modules get automatically loaded when placed in one of the directories listed when running `$env:PSModulePath`.
+If for some reason this doesn't happen you can add `Import-Module path/to/modules/from/above/*` (I briefly ran with `$PSScriptRoot/Modules/*`).

+For module files (`.psm1`) to be automatically loaded they have to be placed in a directory having the same name as the the module it self.
+For instance if `~/Documents/WindowsPowerShell/Modules` is the modules path a module one wants to automatically be loaded named `mod` should be located here: `~/Documents/WindowsPowerShell/Modules/mod/mod.psm1`.

 # Misc

 First time setup (can be run before seting up the ExecutionPolicy, to not mess with permissions maybe don't run as admin?)